Jose Laurel Jr.: Political career

 In 1961, Laurel regained his seat in the House of Representatives and would serve in that capacity until martial law was declared in 1972.
-During his tenure as congressman, Laurel had a residence in Mandaluyong.
+During his tenure as congressman, Laurel had a residence in Mandaluyong, Rizal.
 Laurel was among those who, in 1965, recruited Senate president Ferdinand Marcos to join the Nacionalista Party as its presidential candidate against Diosdado Macapagal.
 He was again elected speaker in February 1967 and remained in that position until 1971, when Cornelio Villareal (Capiz–2nd) of the Liberal Party regained the speakership.
 During his congressional career, Laurel focused on economic issues.
 He was an advocate of a planned economy and protectionism.

 Attempted assassination

 On the evening of October 9, 1967, Laurel was dining with his aide at Maxim's Supper Club & Steak House in Pasay City when he was shot twice by an assailant, with bullets hitting his face and chest.
 His aide attempted to shoot back at the gunman who then fled the scene.